Summer Adventures

 8:30 am-3:00 pm

 Design new structures that can withstand the extremes of mother nature.
 Use simulations to test your structure designs and their abilities to withstand earthquakes, floods, and hurricanes.
-Use the field of biomimicry to look at nature to see how plants and animals withstand the extremes.
+Explore the field of biomimicry and look at nature to see how plants and animals withstand the extremes.
 Design new ways to prevent forces like wind and water from affecting a local area.
-Four days will be spent at the Salem Willows and one day at Forest River Park.
+Four days will be spent at the Salem Willows and one day at Winter Island.
 Weather permitting, swimming will be an option.
 Register online

 8:30 am-3:00 pm